-If the absence is likely to be longer term it is expected that the EHT, or other designated person, and employee will discuss how best to maintain contact at agreed intervals.
+If the absence is likely to be longer term it is expected that the Headteacher and employee will discuss how best to maintain contact at agreed intervals.
 Consideration will also be given on how best to keep the employee updated with school news and events during their absence.

-Where a medical condition affects the ability of an employee to maintain contact with the EHT or other designated person consideration will be given to reasonable adjustments to the reporting procedures.
+Where a medical condition affects the ability of an employee to maintain contact with the Headteacher consideration will be given to reasonable adjustments to the reporting procedures.